Barry Minkow

-After being released from jail, Minkow became a pastor and fraud investigator in San Diego, and spoke at churches and schools about ethics.
-This came to an end in 2011, when he admitted to helping deliberately drive down the stock price of homebuilder Lennar and was ordered back to prison for five years.
+After being released from jail, Minkow became a pastor and self-proclaimed fraud investigator in San Diego, and spoke at churches and schools about ethics.
+This came to an end in 2011, when he admitted to helping deliberately drive down the stock price of homebuilder Lennar and sentenced to prison for five years.
 Three years later, Minkow admitted to defrauding his own church and was sentenced to an additional five years in prison.
 He is subject to restitution requirements totaling $612 million.